-b.
 Nutrition

-Possibly one of the most confusing sections of the literature, with endless trials and no clear 'best method' when it comes to delivery of nutrition to our patients.

-What are the key questions in nutrition?

-- Enteral vs parenteral? - Early vs delayed nutrition? - Who may benefit from a hypercaloric nutrition strategy? (ie hypercatabolic patients → burns, severe trauma, pancreatitis) - Does it matter whether we meet the caloric targets or not?

-What are the key studies?

-EPaNIC: Early (day 3) vs late (day 8) PN.
-Late \rightarrow earlier ICU discharge, more likely to be discharged alive, no difference in mortality (hospital, 90 day).

-Early PN: Early PN (day 0-1) vs standard care.
+- Possibly one of the most confusing sections of the literature, with endless trials and no clear 'best method' when it comes to delivery of nutrition to our patients. - What are the key questions in nutrition? - o Enteral vs parenteral? - o Early vs delayed nutrition? - Who may benefit from a hypercaloric nutrition strategy? (ie hypercatabolic patients → burns, severe trauma, pancreatitis) - o Does it matter whether we meet the caloric targets or not? - What are the key studies? - o EPaNIC: Early (day 3) vs late (day 8) PN.
+Late → earlier ICU discharge, more likely to be discharged alive, no difference in mortality (hospital, 90 day). - Early PN: Early PN (day 0-1) vs standard care.
 No difference in 60 day mortality, less ventilation days in early PN group, no difference in complications. ("PN is safe!")
 CALORIES: Early PN neither beneficial nor harmful compared to EN.
 EN gives more vomiting and hypoglycaemia, but no harm.
-Both groups under-fed.

-TARGET: Targeting rate of 1mL/kg using either 1.5kcal/mL or 1kcal/mL feed.
+Both groups under-fed. - TARGET: Targeting rate of 1mL/kg using either 1.5kcal/mL or 1kcal/mL feed.
 No difference in 90 day mortality, or any other outcomes.

-• This is a high quality well-powered RCT, another from the ANZICS-CTG PermiT: Permissive underfeeding (with full protein supplementation) is likely safe, but trial underpowered to detect survival benefit.
+This is a high quality wellpowered RCT, another from the ANZICS-CTG - PermiT: Permissive underfeeding (with full protein supplementation) is likely safe, but trial underpowered to detect survival benefit.

+Management of metabolic acidosis

+Does IV sodium bicarbonate improve ICU outcomes?
+In BICAR-ICU, there was no improvement in mortality due to IV NaHCO3 but potentially a signal of improvement in patients with acute kidney injury.
+The SODa-BIC trial is currently underway to look at renal outcomes in ICU patients with severe metabolic acidosis.

-3. Respiratory
+Respiratory

-There are several domains to cover here, and this is one of the cornerstones of ICU practice.
+- There are several domains to cover here, and this is one of the cornerstones of ICU practice.

 - ARDS and the management of hypoxaemic respiratory failure

 - Ventilation strategies

 - Paralysis

 - Proning

 - Recruitment maneuvres

 - The role of VV-ECMO

 - Steroids and immunomodulation

-- Role of pulmonary vasodilators
+- o Role of pulmonary vasodilators

 - Ventilation / CO2 removal

 - Airway management

 - Direct vs video laryngoscopy